PaulRowell/webform_email_reply/README.txt

 Description
 -----------
-This module provides a way for users to reply to webform submissions within the CMS.
+This module provides a way for users to reply to webform submissions within the CMS by adding a 'reply' link on webform submissions.
 Permissions can be set to allow users to reply to all webform submissions or only those on a node the user has created.
 All emails sent are stored in the database and can be viewed from the submission page.

 Requirements